Did you know you can wash pillows? Here’s an easy tutorial for how to wash pillows in a front loading washing machine and extend their life!

 - 1 cup dishwasher detergent

-Add all ingredients to a storage container with a secure lid, put the lid on and shake vigorously.
-Once it is well combined, I put 1/4 cup of the powder cleanser into the detergent dispenser of my HE front load washing machine.
-Then I add about 1/4 cup of bleach to the same part of the container because you want the entire solution to combine, and be introduced to the pillows at the same time.
+Add all ingredients to a plastic, or glass, container with a secure lid.
+Put the lid on and shake vigorously.
+Once the ingredients are well combined, put 1/4 cup of the powder cleanser into the detergent dispenser of my HE front load washing machine.
+Then add about 1/4 cup of bleach to the same part of the container because you want the entire solution to combine, and be introduced to the pillows at the same time.

 #3 Wash at least two pillows at a time